STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 Why: Ideal for the care of reddened, irritated skin.

-Application: Apply cooled tea with a soft cloth, do not rinse.
+Application: Apply cooled tea with a soft cloth, do not wash off.

-Tip: Especially useful on horses or dogs – e.g., on the fetlock or dock.
+Tip: Particularly useful for horses or dogs – e.g. on the fetlock or tailhead.

 Effects: antiseptic, drying